Sawarn-Ayush/SwapNexus/README.md

 ## SwapNexus

 SwapNexus is a robust cross chain token transfer platform, which is based on ICP (Internet Computer Protocol) blockchain.
-It allows for cross chain tranfer of ICP based tokens.
+It allows for cross chain transfer of ICP based tokens.
 Our platform allows to seamlessly swap between a user's tokens, based on the ongoing market rate.

 First, the user specifies the allowance, i.e., the maximum amount of tokens that can be transferred.
 This ensures that no more than an amount pre defined by the user can be transferred.
 On the main page, the user can link his **Plug Wallet** in which he has some tokens on different ICP chains.
 Once he enters the amount of one token, we automatically calculate the amount of the second token, based on the current conversion rate.
 The tranfer process involves two major steps-